abigailshilts/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image](img2/ex3-codeDiff.png)

 The _bug_ in this instance was that when the _failure inducing input_ (a file with no open or close parenthesis) was searched, index variables for open and close parenthesis were assigned to -1.
 Thus when the closeParen index was used to find a substring it caused the _symptom_ of an out of bounds error.
-To solve this the code now first check that there are any parenthesis in the rest of the file before assigning those index variables, if there are none then it exits.
+To solve this the code now first checks that there are any parenthesis in the rest of the file before assigning those index variables, if there are none then it exits.